Updated: Mar 16

 tripod for your camera

-circular polarizing lens
+circular polarizing lens (for your camera)

 soft boxes with stands

-linear polarizing film you can place on top of your soft box lights
+linear polarizing film you can place on top of your soft box lights (I adhered velcro to the sides of the film to make it stick to the soft boxes.

 color checker (I use color Xrite checker passport because the cheap knockoffs seemed sketchy)

 I use Photoshop to remove dust and dog hair and undo any distortion.
-Since my paintings are almost exclusively viewed online, I also use Photoshop to embed metadata and save different sized files for web and print.
+Since my paintings are almost exclusively viewed online, I also use Photoshop to embed metadata and save different-sized files for web and print.

 It took me some days to learn how to do all this but I was really just a few YouTube tutorials away from empowerment!
 And now look at the result: